RocketDerp/April14_2025/Quotes_Pile/Reddit2026A/Plur1bus_Reddit_comments_2026-01-01.md

 > you are a bot

 MAGA USA January 2026.
 Non-person immigrants and "undesirables".
 USA!!!
 Reddit California!!!!
+Dog-whistle, dog fog-horn messaging.

 > or I am just dealing with someone off their meds.